 Step 7) Enable GS Connect.

-Step 8) You should now see new icon in the Status bar.
+Step 8) You should now see a new icon in the Status bar.
 Click on that and you will see “Mobile Devices”.

 Integrating Android Phone and Ubuntu